infinimesh/infinimesh/docs/docs/UI/InfinimeshUI.md

 # Welcome to the infinimesh Frontend Wiki

-Here you find some notes about Infinimesh console usage and navigation
+Here you find some notes about infinimesh console usage and navigation

 ## Table of Contents